AdiGodlner/ML-from-zero/README.md

 # ML-from-zero

-Implementing ML algorithems without using frame works
+Implementing ML algorithms without using frameworks

-# TODOs

-- batch binary classifire training
-- create a multicalssifire based on multiple inary classifires
-- fix documentation
-- stop training binar classifires ased on numer of rounds sice last pocket update
-- make histogram
+---

+## MNIST Digit Classification

+---

+Implementing a Perceptron Pocket algorithm, linear and logistic regression to solve the MNIST digit classification problem and analyzing the results in a Jupyter notebook (based on assignment from the Open University of Israel, Course Number: [2092](https://www.openu.ac.il/courses/20942.htm)).